SaraCooperAmun/Tiago-Handover/README.md

 3. Switch on the LCD projector, if not done already, and when the initialization screen shows up, press ENTER on keypad to start the experiment

-If hand tracking with Astra/Nuitrack is enabled, the only difference is step 1) Roslaunch my_tiago tiago_pc_camera).
+If hand tracking with Astra/Nuitrack is enabled, the only difference is step 1) Roslaunch my_tiago tiago_pc_camera (running main_astra.py).
 Aparts from the nodes mentioned, it launches

 - nuitrack_body_tracker.launch file, to run hand tracking with Nuitrack
 - hand_speed.py to send hand coordinate data across to Tiago